 In order to prevent unacceptable new stress on this already-vulnerable ecosystem, WWF is calling on the Australian government to ban all dumping of dredge spoil in the Great Barrier Reef World Heritage Site.

 Port expansion plans call for the dredging of approximately 51 million cubic meters of the ocean floor.
 This is enough seabed to fill up New York City’s Empire State Building 49 times.
-Much of that waste could be dumped in the Great Barrier Reef’s sensitive World Heritage waters.
+Much of that waste could be dumped.
+All in the Great Barrier Reef’s sensitive World Heritage waters.
 Consequently where it can cause damaging plumes of sediment that can drift for up to 80 kilometers.
 Dredging and dumping smothers corals and threaten the survival of endangered species like marine turtles.

 Australia doubling coal export capacity in the state of Queensland.
 This is even though the state’s existing coal port capacity sits unused one-third of the time.
 So the analysis by independent consulting firm Dalberg Global Development Advisors found.
 Under current plans, Queensland’s coal export capacity would increase to 637 million tons annually.
 That’s when near-term forecasts predict that Australia as a whole will export significantly less than that.

 The coal industry globally appears to be in structural decline.
 Especially as renewable energy gains ground.
 So as a result, it is unlikely that all of the proposed coal ports will be needed.
 Yet the damage to the reef has been done.

 If appropriate steps are not taken to reverse the reef’s decline, the area risks being listed as “in danger” by UNESCO.
 The status of port expansions and the Great Barrier Reef’s overall health will stir controversy.